Made in Japan (Deep Purple album): Reception

 The response from critics was favourable.
 Rolling Stones Jon Tiven wrote that "Made in Japan is Purple's definitive metal monster, a spark-filled execution ...
 Deep Purple can still cut the mustard in concert".
 Subsequently, a 2012 readers' poll in the magazine declared the album to be the sixth best live album of all time, adding the band have performed "countless shows since in countless permutations, but they've never sounded quite this perfect."

 Recent reviews have been equally positive.
-Allmusic's William Ruhlmann considered the album to be "a definitive treatment of the band's catalog and its most impressive album".
+AllMusic's William Ruhlmann considered the album to be "a definitive treatment of the band's catalog and its most impressive album".
 Rock author Daniel Bukszpan claimed the album is "widely acknowledged as one of the greatest live albums of all time".
 Goldmine magazine said the album "defined Deep Purple even as it redefined the concept of the live album."
 Deep Purple author Dave Thompson wrote "the standing of Deep Purple's first (and finest) live album had scarcely diminished in the quarter-century since its release".

+Iron Maiden vocalist Bruce Dickinson spoke positive about the album, "It changed my life, it blew me away.
+I wanted to be everybody in that band, everybody.
+I blew up the speakers on my parent's stereogram playing that record, I knew every note on it.
+I actually used to jump around on sofas with a shitty guitar, trying to be Ritchie Blackmore and doing what I imagined he did on stage."

+Metallica drummer Lars Ulrich praised the album as being "in my humble opinion, hands down the best hard rock live album ever", citing its intensity and the creativity behind different takes of the band's classics, "I have heard it just about 18,000 times, and every time I hear it, it just gets better and better and better, and it's so crazy cool."